The Danish pension system ensures your quality of life once you leave the workforce.

 - A state pension scheme, which is regulated by law and is a part of the social security system in Denmark.

-- Collective pension schemes agreed between the various players in the labour market as a part of a collective agreement in a specific field.
+- Labour Market pension schemes agreed between the various players in the labour market as a part of a collective agreement in a specific field.

 - Company pension schemes that are agreed upon individually between the employer and employee.

-- Private pension savings schemes that individuals set up with their bank or a pension fund independently of their employer.
+- Individual pension schemes that individuals set up with their bank or a pension fund independently of their employer.

 Learn more about the various pension schemes in Denmark